 It has been a while since I have entered anything on my blog.
-But a few days ago I came across a very interesting situation that is not common since it is counter intuitive.
+But a few days ago I came across a very interesting situation that is not common but it is counter-intuitive.
 It has to do with the way the Cisco ASA treats NAT in a very particular situation.

 The reason of course as you may have guessed it has to do with how to configure NAT.

 As figure 1 shows, the network layout is straight forward.
 Internal clients on 192.168.1.0/24 can access the Internet through the ASA as the ASA is the default gateway for the LAN.
 We would like Any Connect clients to VPN onto the ASA and not use split tunneling and thus traverse the tunnel to access the Internet.

 A VPN tunnel for remote clients can have two ways of accessing resources.

 - Use Split Tunneling: In this mode, the VPN client will access internal resources but will browse the Internet using the Internet connection of the VPN client.

 - Disable Split Tunneling: In this mode VPN clients not only access internal resources but also access the Internet using the LAN gateway, in this case, they will use the ASA as their default gateway.

 I will not go into the merits of one approach over the other one, but in this case, we are forced to disable split tunneling.
 Why?
 We may have users that need to access 3rd party applications but the 3rd party vendors will only allow certain networks to connect, this for security reasons.